-It is my great pleasure to welcome you to the University of Connecticut School of Law as a member of the entering classes of 2017 and 2018 this fall.
+It is my great pleasure to welcome you to the UConn School of Law as a member of the entering classes of 2017 and 2018 this fall.

 This is a time of excitement at UConn, reflecting events both inside and outside the law school.
 I arrived as dean on July 1, 2013, following thirty-five years in private practice.
 My hiring reflects many things about the school, including an openness to change, since it is rare for a law school to bring in a new leader from the private sector.